Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Introduction

+A different possibility is given by the unified gas kinetic wave-particle (UGKWP) method~\cite{liu2020unified} and its simplified version (SUWP)~\cite{liu2022progress,yang2024simplified} where particles are classified at each time step into collisional and free-transport particles, the collisional part being treated hydrodynamically.
+These "wave-particle" methods have the additional advantage of decreasing the simulation particle number in near-continuum regions of the flow, thereby reducing the statistical noise in the results.

+Another approach that leads to a second-order particle method in both rarefied and continuum regimes was recently presented in the form of the exponential integration of the BGK equation~\cite{pfeiffer2022exponential}.
+With this method, thanks to certain pre-factors as the result of implicit integration, it is very easy to construct particle processes that always have positive particle weights and AP behaviour.

 In this article, this exponential integration approach will be used to construct an AP-DVM method similar to DUGKS.
 The idea of exponential integration has been successfully used in the past to construct asymptotic preserving Runge-Kutta methods of second order~\cite{hu2019second} or even higher order for the BGK equation~\cite{dimarco2011exponential,boscheri2020high, li2014exponential}.
-The special feature of the integrator presented here is that it has then the exact same integration approach and behavior as the particle method.
-In the future, it will hopefully be possible to easily couple the DVM approach and the particle approach in order to be able to use the advantages of both approaches in the flow simulations.
-This idea is already used in the Discrete Unified Gas-Kinetic Wave-Particle method~\cite{liu2020unified} to combine the advantages of DVM and particle methods.
-Here, however, we would have the first approach in which both methods can be integrated identically and equally in time, hopefully making the coupling and the coupling behaviour easier.
+The special feature of the integrator presented here is that it has then the exact same integration approach and behavior as the particle method of~\citet{pfeiffer2022exponential}.
+It should therefore be possible to easily couple the DVM approach and the particle approach in further work, in order to be able to use the advantages of both approaches in the flow simulations.
+This idea is already used in the discrete UGKWP method~\cite{yang2023discrete} to combine the advantages of DVM and particle methods.
+Here, however, we would have the first approach in which both methods can be integrated identically and equally in time, hopefully simplifying the coupling and its behaviour.

+The devised DVM is therefore implemented, along with DUGKS, in the open-source code PICLas~\cite{fasoulas2019combining} which is already an extensive framework for particle-based simulations and which is available on GitHub\footnote{\url{https://github.com/piclas-framework/piclas}}.
+In PICLas, the DVM solver can now be selected as a modular compile flag as part of the existing finite volume framework.
+In addition, the possibility of coupling the DVM module with other modules such as the Hybridisable Discontinuous Galerkin module for solving the Poisson equation and simulation of plasmas~\cite{pfeiffer2019particleincella} or the various particle modules (Direct Simulation Monte Carlo~\cite{bird1994molecular}, BGK~\cite{pfeiffer2019evaluation,hild2024multispecies}, Particle-In-Cell~\cite{pfeiffer2019particleincella}) is currently being worked on.